API versioning strategy

 How Box SDK versioning works

-The versioning strategy is only applied to next generation generated SDKs.
+The versioning strategy applies only to next generation generated SDKs.

 contains methods to: create_folder